wevote/WeVoteCordova/README.md

    drwxr-xr-x  12 stevepodell  staff    384 Jun 25 14:01 plugins
    stevepodell@Steves-MacBook-Pro-32GB-Oct-2109 WeVoteCordova %
    ```
+   If you don't see the symlinks, they you can run buildSymLinks again.

 **You are now done with the Android specific setup.**